apify/apify-client-python/docs/docs.md

 #### [](#actorclient-runs) `ActorClient.runs()`

-Retrieve RunCollectionClient for the runs of this actor.
+Retrieve a client for the runs of this actor.

 * **Return type**